By: Tara Millspaugh

 Mac clubs build collaboration among seniors

 In another senior citizen community in San Diego, a Mac club meets twice a month to troubleshoot Apple technology.
-Twelve senior citizens living at Casa de las Campanas, an independent living community in Rancho Bernardo, sit inside a conference room with a Mac connected to a projector.
+Twelve senior citizens living at Casa de las Campanas, an independent living community in Rancho Bernardo, sit inside a conference room with a Mac connected to the best projector under 200 bucks.

 70-year-old Jeanine McCullough noticed many of her friends living in Casa de las Campanas owned a laptop, but many of them didn’t know how to use it correctly.
 So, she partnered with 73-year-old David Contra and created what is now known as the Mac club.